quarkhopper/Jet-Fuel/README.md

 Toggles sticky mode on and off.
 In sticky mode (default, see control below), A canister will be attached with a joint to any surface under the players target reticule.
 When sticky mode is off, a cansiter will be spawned directly in front of the player.
 ## Game options
 The following options are described in the order of appearance in columns going left to right.

+All calculations are in psuedo-code for clarity.

+Brackets around words `[like this]` should be treated as a single variable.

+Variables with `_n` at the end `likeThis_n` are normalized (guaranteed to be between 0 and 1).

+Variables with `_v` at the end `likeThis_v` are 3D vectors.

+Variables with `_Uv` at the end `likeThis_uv` are unit 3D vectors (length 1).

+Variables in all caps with underscore spaces `LIKE_THIS` are constants that are defined in `/script/Defs.lua` for those who have copied the mod locally and wish to change them.

+Vector math, where applicable: `(dot)` indicates the vector dot product operator, `(cross)` indicates a cross product operator
 ### Spark color
 Color of spark (fire) point lights illuminating white "puff" tiles.
 Essentially, the color of the fireballs.
 ### Smoke color